Per Magnusson: The X Factor & Britain's Got Talent

 The X Factor was devised in 2004 as a replacement for the massively successful Pop Idol, which in the UK had been put on indefinite hold.
-In the second season's final, aired on 17 December, 2005, Shayne Ward was crowned winner after performing the newly written song "That's My Goal".
-Produced by Per and David it was released as Ward's debut single only four days later, shooting straight to No 1.
+In the second season finale, aired on 17 December, 2005, Shayne Ward was crowned winner after performing the newly written song "That's My Goal".
+Produced by Per and David, it was released as Ward's debut single only four days later, shooting straight to No 1.
 By selling an astonishing 310,000 copies in the first day, "That's My Goal" entered the Top 4 list of the Fastest Selling UK Singles of all time.

 On March 4, 2007, Paul Potts entered the stage in front of the skeptical looking jury of Britain's Got Talent.
 Ninety seconds later he made YouTube history with his rendition of Puccini's "Nessun Dorma".
 Potts had wowed the jury as well as the 2,000-strong audience which gave him a standing ovation.
 Still working as a mobile phone salesman in Wales, the unexpected tenor on June 17 won the whole show.